Started From The Bottom Now We’re Here: Pregnenolone (Hormone Lesson #2)

 Bring down your stress.
 As mentioned above and we’ll go into great detail later, your body will produce cortisol over your sex hormones any old day.
 That’s because you literally won’t be able to survive today if your body doesn’t get the cortisol going.
 But your brain thinks that progesterone, estrogen, and testosterone can wait (though it really can’t).
 So the more you are stressed, the more that pregnenolone is going to be converted to cortisol, leaving little leftover for your other fabulous keep-your-wits-about-you hormones.
 Some great ways to bring down your stress include meditation, acupuncture, epsom salt baths, EFT, and adaptogenic herbs.

 Alright, that’s it for this lesson!
-Next time, we’ll be getting into the good, the bad, and the fabulous about PROGESTERONE.
+Head over here next, where we get into the good, the bad, and the fabulous about PROGESTERONE.
 See you then!

 You'll get tips, tricks, and freebies and discounts that no one else does.
 And of course, we never share your info.
 And of course, you are free to unsubscribe at any time!